jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/unboxing.rst

 ****************

 * Label everything.
-If your controllers are already labeled, it's likely someone already opened the controllers and you can skip the following.
+If your controllers are already labeled, it's likely someone already opened the controllers, and you can skip the following.
 * There are three types of controllers, MTM, PSM and ECM.
 It is important not to mix them as the MTM controllers use a 24V power